Comments on Assignment 3

 each record into the array of strings from step 3.

-- Print the first and last record in the array.
+- Print the first two elements and last two elements in the array.

 - Release the allocated memory.